ChaymaZatout/processing_sketchbook/README.md

 # MASTER: Visual Computing
 This reposiroty contains my different programs (sketches) for teaching.
-I am the practical work assistant and I work with [Professor S. Larabi](http://perso.usthb.dz/~slarabi/accueil.html), the lecturer.
+I am the practical work assistant and I work with [Professor S. Larabi](http://perso.usthb.dz/~slarabi/accueil.html), the lecturer and my thesis director.
 In this repository, you will find:
 ## Processing Examples:
 It contains some sketches to get started with processing.